 Utilities San Carlos & Guaymas: electrical, water, gas, television, propane, phone and internet.

-Telmex is the largest land-line provider, and they have packages where you can get your land-line and high-speed internet for a monthly rate of $389 pesos (taxes included).
-This package includes 100 local calls monthly, and 100 minutes monthly for long distance national calls (i.e. in Mexico).
+Telmex is the largest land-line provider, and they have packages where you can get your land-line and high-speed internet for a fairly low monthly rate.
 Expect to pay a one-time installation fee.

 Telcel is a company that sells cellular phones, SIM cards and phone card with minutes on it.
 They have a variety of phones with different prices and features.
 There are no contracts with this type of phone.
 They have a plan called “Sin Limite” that includes a data plan and unlimited calls to Mexico, USA and Canada.

 You can check your account and pay your bill at mitelcel.
 You can pay your bill online with an international credit card.
 You can also pay in cash at local banks, like CiBanco in San Carlos.

 Megacable is the largest cable company in the area.
 They have different packages for television, internet, and telephone.
 There is an installation fee.
 To apply for the service, you will need photo ID and a utility bill with your Mexico address.

 SKY satellite TV: